QLIC-meets/QLIC-meets.github.io/season4/README.md

   * Application to the NPA hierarchy for bounded dimension systems.

 Prerequisites

 >  Working knowledge of Matlab (for example prior use of Yalmip, CVX or QETLAB)

 >  A working installation of RepLAB using the instructions here: https://replab.github.io/replab/docs/installation.html

 > If MATLAB is not available, a recent version of Octave https://www.gnu.org/software/octave/ can be used instead.

+References

 [1] https://ncatlab.org/nlab/show/Gruppenpest